 Each Spring at his "State of the Firm" address, Brown Rudnick CEO Joseph Ryan presents the Brown Rudnick Center for the Public Interest M. Robert Dushman Pro Bono and Community Service Awards.
 These two awards honor both a successful Brown Rudnick attorney and a non-attorney whose professional or work life has demonstrated the qualities and commitment to the public interest that distinguished the firm’s late partner, M. Robert Dushman.
 As part of this honor, awardees earn the right to direct the firm to make a $2,500 donation to the reputable charity of the recipients’ choice.

-The 2016 Brown Rudnick Center for the Public Interest Dushman Awards were presented to:
+Meet the 2017 Brown Rudnick Center for the Public Interest Dushman Awards:

 The Pro Bono Award was presented to Thomas J. Phillips, Chair of the Firm’s Real Estate Practice Group in the Boston office.
 Tom is a major pro bono contributor in the Firm, having devoted nearly 1,200 hours to pro bono engagement.
 His pro bono work has included serving as general counsel to Facing History and Ourselves; representing Bridge Over Troubled Waters, a homeless shelter involved in a critical real estate dispute; and counseling the Simon Youth Foundation.
 Tom has been a champion of pro bono representation as the leader of the Firm’s Real Estate practice and a mentor to many Firm attorneys.